josiahbergen/fsserverc/README.md

 # fsserverc
- Fresh Start Server Written in C (because I am cool)
+_A server for Fresh Start written in C. Currently a work in progress!_